 Spring Boot internationalization i18n: Step-by-step with examples

-A short time ago we looked into the basics of Java i18n.
-In this article, let’s take a step into the web application realm and see how the Spring Boot framework handles internationalization (i18n).
+Not too long ago, we explored the basics of Java i18n.
+Now, let’s take a step into the world of web applications and see Spring boot internationalization in action.

-When developing a web application, we tend to code it using a collection of the most efficient, the most popular, and the most sought-after programming languages for both our front end and back end.
+When developing a web application, we typically use a mix of efficient and popular programming languages for both the front end and back end.
 But what about spoken languages?
-Most of the time, with or without our knowledge, we depend on the built-in translation engines of our customers’ browsers to handle the required translations.
-Don’t we?
+Often, knowingly or unknowingly, we rely on the built-in translation engines in our users’ browsers to manage the necessary translations, don’t we?

-The source code for this article is available on GitHub.
-Find a working demo and a playground on GitPod.
+The source code for this article is available on GitHub

 Prerequisites

-• Spring Boot 3+ (though most of the described concepts should be applicable to version 2 as well).
+• Spring Boot 3.3+ (though most of the concepts here should apply to version 2 as well).

 • Java SDK 17+